aa18514/Python/auto_keras_magic/readme.md

 The classification report containing average precision, recall, f1-score and total support along with the precision, recall, f1-score and support for each class is given in the file 'classification_report.csv'. <br>

+## Limitations
+* It seems like AutoKeras does not support architectures such as ResNet.
+* Cifar-100 suffers from very low test and train performance as compared to the baseline model
+* There is limited support in Keras for things like plotting the 'ROC Curve' with multiple classes

 ## Issues
 At this point in time, there are some issues with the Windows version of Auto-Keras given that you use 'CUDA' device instead of 'CPU'.
 It was